COVIDSafe Mobile Application

 - Please call the office and let your clinician know if you or anyone in your family has been unwell prior to the session or been in contact with a suspected or confirmed case of COVID-19.

 - Our clinicians will never enter your home or offsite location if they have been unwell or been in contact with a suspected or confirmed case of COVID-19.

 - Our clinicians will sanitise their hands before and after the session and will request that their client does also.

 - HDST requests our offsite locations take their own responsible measures to respond to COVID-19, in accordance with official Australian Government COVID-19 guidelines.

 - If HDST staff at off-site locations are concerned these locations are not taking reasonably steps to proactively prevent the spread of COVID-19 so far as it is able, HDST has directed our staff to speak with their Team Leader immediately.

-- Our clinicians also reserve the right to request that they don’t see a client at offsite locations if they feel they are presenting as unwell based on our traffic light system.
-In this case the time will be utilised for indirect services including further resource development for the client’s ongoing sessions.
+- UPDATED: Our clinicians also reserve the right to request that they don’t see a client at offsite locations if they feel they are presenting as unwell based on our traffic light system.
+We may also cease the provision of offsite services in areas that are identified as ‘COVID hotspots’ as per our escalation risk assessment framework.
+In such cases the clinician may offer sessions via telehealth, otherwise the time will be utilised for indirect services including further resource development for the client’s ongoing sessions.